CVE-2014-0089 - Stored Cross Site Scripting (XSS) on 500 error page

 Add a bookmark with some script code(e.g. <script>alert('xss')</script>) set as its bookmark name

 User inputs such as special characters must be validated, filtered or encoded before being returned as part of the HTML code of a page.

 Foreman 1.4.0 and higher.
 Foreman 1.3 and older are unaffected, they correctly escape the message.

-#3 Updated by Greg Sutcliffe almost 3 years ago
+#3 Updated by Greg Sutcliffe over 4 years ago